bubsler807/site/content/Blog/thomas pynchon m&d vs v..md

 > Like Hepsie, Mauve is far from what she pretends.
 Most men are fool’d into seeing a melancholy Waif, when in reality she’s the most cheerful of little Butter-Biscuits, who has escap’d looking matronly only thanks to that constant Exertion demanded by the company of Sailors.
 She and Hepsie in fact share quarters in Portsea, as well as a Wardrobe noted, even here upon the Point, for its unconsider’d use of Printed Fabricks

-Pynchon certainly was thinking of the first mass produced synthetic dye.
+Pynchon was certainly thinking of the first mass produced synthetic dye [[chronological sketch of the chemical industry#^befd4f|Perkin's Mauve]].

 ----